Combat Wombat: Back 2 Back: Release

-The film has worldwide sales by the Stuttgart-based company Sola Media, it premiered at the Brisbane International Film Festival in 2023 but was only theatrically released in Australia on 29 February 2024 with distribution by Maslow Entertainment. and by Universal Pictures internationally.
+Combat Wombat: Back 2 Back has worldwide sales by the Stuttgart-based company Sola Media.
+The film premiered at the Brisbane International Film Festival in 2023 but was only theatrically released in Australia on 29 February 2024 with distribution by Maslow Entertainment.
+The film is distributed internationally by Universal Pictures.

 Reception

-The film received mixed to negative reviews from critics.
-Cath Clark of The Guardian wrote that it was "an overly fast animation about a chameleon taking over the world with computer wizardry feels bizarrely inappropriate for children under five".
+Combat Wombat: Back 2 Back received mixed to negative reviews from critics.
+Cath Clarke of The Guardian wrote that it was "an overly fast animation about a chameleon taking over the world with computer wizardry feels bizarrely inappropriate for children under five".
 James Croot, writing for The Post, gave the film a negative review, noting that it "suffers from a severe case of sequelitis".
 The Canberra Times reviewer gave the film two stars and felt that whilst the film was "colourful and keeps moving" it was "loud and heavy handed".